Published on: 18 April 2019

 - Mergers and acquisitions.

-6. Who might F5 share my personal data?
+6. To whom might F5 disclose my personal data?

 As previously noted, we are part of the global F5 Group and several entities in this group are involved in the Processing Purposes.
-To ensure that the Processing Purposes can be completed, your information may be shared with any of the entities within the F5 Group.
-Where we do share data in this way, however, it is our policy to limit the categories of individuals who have access to that personal data.
+To ensure that the Processing Purposes can be completed, your information may be disclosed to any of the entities within the F5 Group.
+Where we do disclose data in this way, however, it is our policy to limit the categories of individuals who have access to that personal data.